ELD tips for drivers: Best practices for use

 The ELD rule: 30 minutes of consecutive “OFF” duty satisfies the 30-minute break every 8 hrs rule, while 10 hrs of uninterrupted OFF duty satisfies the workday reset rule.
 An ON duty or DRIVE log will reset the rest time to begin at the end of the ON/DRIVE log.

-The solution: You must choose Personal Use prior to moving the vehicle.
+The solution: You must choose Personal Conveyance prior to moving the vehicle.
 This will keep you in OFF duty status and will NOT affect the consecutive rest.
 Remember to annotate the log appropriately and put yourself back into OFF duty when the move is done.
-Also, only use this if the movement is considered personal (i.e. not for the benefit of the carrier).
+Also, only use this if the movement is considered personal (i.e., not for the benefit of the carrier).

-Important to note: Leaving Personal Use ON while at a truck stop or rest stop is OK to do.
-The system will prompt you at each ignition as to whether you want to stay in Personal Use as a default.
+Important to note: It is okay to leave Personal Conveyance ON while at a truck stop or rest stop.
+The system will prompt you at each ignition as to whether you want to stay in Personal Conveyance as a default.
 Just remember to answer this prompt with “No” to revert back to normal mode when you are back on the clock and working for your carrier.

 If you are asked to show your logs during a roadside inspection, your first action should be to ask the officer what method of transfer they support.

-Some states may support both transfer mechanisms as described by the ELD mandate:
+Some jurisdictions may support both transfer mechanisms as described by the ELD mandate:

 - “local” — which is a USB or Bluetooth transfer